EMI scheme for high-tech company

 Tag along provisions

 We protected the minority shareholders with tag-along provisions.
-These provide that a shareholder holding a certain percentage of shares cannot sell their shares to a third party unless it procures that the third party buyer also offers to purchase all other shares of the other shareholders at the same price.
+These provide that a shareholder holding a certain percentage of shares cannot sell their shares to a third party unless the third-party buyer also offers to purchase all other shares of the other shareholders at the same price.